Logarithmic Gromov-Witten theory with expansions

-Canonicity of the spaces is not demanded, and we allow ourselves to make discrete choices.
-We do require that the resulting Gromov--Witten theory is independent of choices.
-This is the problem dealt with in the first part of the paper.
-The solution to this problem allows us to prove a gluing formula for the Gromov--Witten theory of simple normal crossings degenerations.
-This occupies the second part of the paper.
+Canonicity of the spaces is not demanded, and we permit discrete choices.
+However, the resulting Gromov--Witten theory must be independent of choices.
+The problem is solved in the first part of the paper.
+The solution leads to a gluing formula for the Gromov--Witten theory of simple normal crossings degenerations, which occupies the second part of the paper.